JuozasA/train-monitoring-app/monitoring-app/README.md

 ## Related Modules

-Train-Monitoring-App is part of a larger system that includes the following modules:
+Monitoring app is part of a larger system that includes the following modules:

 - **Capture-App**: This module captures video and sends it to Intelligent-Train.
 - **Intelligent-Train**: This module uses machine learning algorithms to make decisions based on the data received from the Capture-App.